-Amongst his more than 30 recordings are The Wings of the Whale (with Lysis; Soma 783), Moving the Landscapes (with austraLYSIS; Tall Poppies 007), and Xenakis Epei with Spectrum on the Wergo label, and music of American 'Bang on the Can' initiator, Michael Gordon, on CRI.
+Amongst his more than 40 recordings are The Wings of the Whale (with Lysis; Soma 783), Moving the Landscapes (with austraLYSIS; Tall Poppies 007), and Xenakis Epei with Spectrum on the Wergo label, and music of American 'Bang on the Can' initiator, Michael Gordon, on CRI. austraLYSIS Sonic Stones was released on Tall Poppies in late 2006, and Roger's most recent release is a jazz recording with an international ensemble led by Graham Collier and released on Cuneiform Records (USA) in 2007.
 He has worked with many musicians, ranging stylistically from Kathy Stobart to Derek Bailey, Evan Parker, Barry Guy and the London Jazz Composers' Orchestra, and with Kagel, Penderecki and Stockhausen.
+In improvisation, besides those mentioned elsewhere, he has worked with Bauer, Beckett, Collier, Curson, Mikkelborg, Rypdal, Sarath, Schoof, Schubert, Stanko, Surman, Thelin, Wheeler, Winstone, and many others.
 Before moving to Australia, Roger played a solo piano concert at the Gap in Sydney, and performed with Lysis at Sydney Opera House for the ABC.
-Since being in Australia (from 1989), he has given many solo performances including broadcasts for ABC 'Jazztrack'. he has also dueted with Rob Avenaim and Tony Buck (percussion/electronics), Jim Denley (flutes), Sandy Evans (saxophones), Colin Offord (constructed instruments), Daryl Pratt (percussion) and with Chris Abrahams, Serge Ermoll, Roger Frampton and Mike Nock (keyboardists); played and recorded as principal bass with the Australian Chamber Orchestra; worked with Artisans' Workshop, Oren Ambarchi's Cobra, the Sydney Alpha Ensemble, and with Watt; and formed, played and recorded with austraLYSIS.
+Since being in Australia (from 1989), he has given many solo performances including broadcasts for ABC 'Jazztrack'.
+He has also dueted with Rob Avenaim and Tony Buck (percussion/electronics), Jim Denley (flutes), Sandy Evans (saxophones), Colin Offord (constructed instruments), Daryl Pratt (percussion) and with Chris Abrahams, Serge Ermoll, Roger Frampton and Mike Nock (keyboardists); played and recorded as principal bass with the Australian Chamber Orchestra; worked with Artisans' Workshop, Oren Ambarchi's Cobra, the Sydney Alpha Ensemble, and with Watt; and formed, played and recorded with austraLYSIS.

 Roger is also active in humanities research.
 His book Creative Improvisation was published by Open University Press (UK/US, 1989), and is a highly theorised yet practical book on improvisatory techniques.
-His companion analytical volume New Structures in Jazz and Improvised Music Since 1960 was also released by them, in 1992.
+His companion analytical volume New Structures in Jazz and Improvised Music Since 1960 was also released by OUP in 1992.
 Improvisation, Hypermedia and the Arts since 1945, written in collaboration with Hazel Smith, analyses and theorises improvisation in the arts besides music, and was published by Harwood Academic (1997).
 A more recent book (with CD-Rom), Hyperimprovisation: computer-interactive sound improvisation, the first on its subject, was published by A-R Editions (USA; 2003), the leading specialist publisher on computer music.
 His most recent book concerns Australian contemporary jazz and its representation on CD (published by the Australian Music Centre, 2005).
-Roger is a subject in Jazz: The Essential Companion, Jazz: the Rough Guide and the recent Grove Dictionaries of Music and of Jazz.
+Roger is a subject in Jazz: The Essential Companion, Jazz : the Rough Guide and the recent Grove Dictionaries of Music and of Jazz.
 His work, and that of austraLYSIS, is reflected in more than a dozen index entries in the 2003 Currency Companion to Music and Dance in Australia (eds.
 John Whiteoak and Aline Scott-Maxwell).
 Roger edited the Summer 1991/2 issue of Sounds Australian on improvisation, and he is the author of numerous humanities research articles.
 Because of his intense involvement with academia and scientific research as well as music and the humanities, he has appeared as one of the Australian 'renaissance men' in some weekend glossy magazines.
-Besides his musical activity, Roger from 2002 is also the Vice-Chancellor and President of the University of Canberra, Australia.
-In early 2004, he formed the Sonic Communications Research Group (SCRG) at the University, together with Hazel Smith, and other research colleagues including Dr Kate Stevens (University of Western Sydney).
-In 2004 he was elected an honorary Fellow of the Australia Academy of the Humanities.
+Besides his musical activity, Roger was also for 18 years a CEO, first of a medical research institute and then of a University (as Vice-Chancellor of the University of Canberra, UC).
+In early 2004, he formed the Sonic Communications Research Group (SCRG) at UC.
+In 2004 he was elected a Fellow of the Australia Academy of the Humanities.
+Earlier this year, he returned to full time research in music computation and cognition as a professor at the MARCS Auditory Laboratories, University of Western Sydney.